 Years of Experience

-Residents of Tampa pick up paychecks that are higher than any other city — the median salary is $114K annually; other top-paying cities include Miami ($90K) and Washington, DC (about $84K).
-Across Defense Intelligence Agency's U.S. offices, employees in the state of Florida earn the most, taking home approximately $92K per year.
+Residents of Tampa, Fla. pick up paychecks that are higher than any other city — the median salary is $114K per year; other top-paying cities include Miami, Fla. (approximately $90K) and Washington, DC (about $87K).
+U.S. pay levels are highest in the state of Florida; salaries there average to around $92K annually.

 Certifications and Degrees